Ebbsfleet Learning and Action Alliance

-Ebbsfleet is one of two case studies which serve to test and showcase the outcomes of the urban flood resilience research project.
+Ebbsfleet was one of two case studies which served to test and showcase the outcomes of the urban flood resilience research project.
 Ebbfleet has a strong focus on new build applications.

-A Learning and Action Alliance (LAA) has recently been established in Ebbsfleet, with core partners including the Ebbsfleet Development Corporation.
-The Urban Flood Resilience team are another core member and will help coordinate meetings and activities.
+A Learning and Action Alliance (LAA) was established in Ebbsfleet, with core partners including the Ebbsfleet Development Corporation.
+The Urban Flood Resilience team were another core member and helped coordinate meetings and activities.

-A summary of past and planned meetings, as well as selected downloadble outcomes, can be found below.
+A summary of past meetings, as well as selected downloadble outcomes, can be found below.

 As an area develops, it can become a blue-green city if water management and urban greening are woven into its design.

 The flow of rainwater through the system is managed by mimicking natural processes, including interception, attenuation, evapotranspiration, infitration and storage.
 When combined, these processes create resilience to flood risk and other hazards related to climate change, while realising significant positive benefits in other areas, including health, biodiversity, recreation, urban cooling, education, economic activity and development.

 By creating the Ebbsfleet LAA we aim to champion urban flood resilience through its vision of encouraging the realistic delivery of sustainable water management in the urban environment.